NIGMS/RNA-Seq-Differential-Expression-Analysis/GoogleCloud/README.md

 ### Creating a user managed notebook

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new user-managed notebook in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 10 and R 4.2 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.
+* **Python Kernel:** Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md) to create a new notebook instance in Vertex AI.
+Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 8.
+In step 7 in the Machine type tab, select n1-standard-8 from the dropdown box.

+* **R Kernel:** (For Tutorial 3) Follow the steps highlighted in the second part (2.
+Spin up Instance from a Container) of [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md) to create a new notebook instance in Vertex AI.
+Follow steps 1-8, in step 5 select region us-east4 (Northern Virgina) and be especially careful to use custom container `us-east4-docker.pkg.dev/nih-cl-shared-resources/nigms-sandbox/nigms-vertex-r` in step 6 under the Docker container image prompt.
+In step 7 under the Machine type tab, select n1-standard-8 from the dropdown box.

 To clone this repository, use the Git command `git clone https://github.com/NIGMS/RNA-Seq-Differential-Expression-Analysis.git` in the dropdown menu option in Jupyter notebook.
 Please make sure you only enter the link for the repository that you want to clone.
 There are other bioinformatics related learning modules available in the [NIGMS Repository](https://github.com/NIGMS).
 This should download our repo, and the tutorial files inside, into a folder called 'RNA-Seq-Differential-Expression-Analysis'.
 Double click this folder now.
 Inside you will find all our tutorial files, which you can double click and run.